On Sequence Groups: Recombination of sequences

 Hence by Lemma \ref{Lemma5} we get an element $X=[x_0 \ x_1] \in \mathcal R(t)$ with $\det X =1$ and $tr \ X = a$.
 We have that $X^r$ and $D_t^r$ have the same traces, and determinant $1$.
 It follows by Lemma \ref{Lemma5} that $X^{\pm r}= D_t^{r}$, and further $\left(X^{\mp 1}D_t\right)^r= I$.

-It is well known that there are roots of unity of order $n$ in $SL(2, \mathbb Q)$ only for $n=2,3$ and $n=4$, which ends the proof.
-(We will give an independent proof of a more general fact in Proposition \ref{Proposition17}.) \end{proof} We will refer to the $r=2$ case as {\it circular}, and $r=3$ as {\it cubic}, jointly as {\it cyclotomic} cases.
+It is well known that there are roots of unity of order $n$ in $SL(2, \mathbb Q)$ only for $n=2,3,4$ and $n=6$, which ends the proof.
+(We will give an independent proof of a more general fact in Proposition \ref{Proposition17}.) \end{proof} Note that the equation $C_2(t) = - C_2(a)$ is effectively equivalent to $C_4(t) = C_4(a)$.

+We will refer to the $r=2$ case as {\it circular}, and $r=3$ as {\it cubic}, jointly as {\it cyclotomic} cases.
 Both cases appear explicitly in Ballot, \cite{B}, in the language of two parameters.
 For a given parameter $t$, the other parameters $a$, if present, will be called the {\it associate} parameters.
 Note that the circular case and the cubic case are exclusive; a parameter $t$ cannot be circular and cubic at the same time.
 By the above identity for Chebyshev polynomials we get that for any natural $n$ and rational $t$ the parameter $C_n(t)$ is cyclotomic if and only if $t$ is cyclotomic, with the preservation of the circular and cubic type.

 For associate parameters $t$ and $a$ there is a canonical ring isomorphism $\Theta=\Theta_{t,a}:\mathcal R(t) \to \mathcal R(a)$, which is defined on the basis of Propositions \ref{Proposition3} and \ref{Proposition4}.
 So $\Theta_{t,a} =\Phi^{-1}_{2,a}\circ \Psi \circ \Phi_{2,t}$ in the circular case, and $\Theta_{t,a} =\Phi^{-1}_{3,a}\circ \Phi_{3,t}$ in the cubic case.